VCurry20/FDAProject2021/README.md

 ### Action Binder Notebook

-When the notebook opens you will that the files within the repository are listed along the left handside:
+When the notebook opens you will that the files within the repository are listed along the left-hand side:

 ![alt text](Images/Binder.image.PNG)